PhilChodrow/website_source/content/teaching.md

 ## 2017

+- **Instructor**, Fall 2017: Introduction to Data Science in `R`.
+I led a session in which we go from zero to BI dashboards in three hours for incoming Master of Business Analytics Students.
+Materials [here](https://philchodrow.github.io/mban_orientation/data_science_intro/index.html).
+- **Invited Seminar Leader**, Summer 2017: Information Theory in Network Science at Northeastern's Network Science Institute.
+Lecture notes available on [arXiv](https://arxiv.org/abs/1708.07459).
 - **Teaching Assistant**: MIT Course 1.204, "Computer Modeling: From Individual Mobility to Networks."
 I lead a weekly recitation focusing on mathematical and statistical methods used in contemporary research in human behavior, complex systems, and city science.
 - **Organizer:** "Computation in Optimization and Statistics."
 A four-week, advanced course on computational tools in applied mathematics, statistics, operations research, and computational engineering, offered by and for practicing researchers.
 All materials from the 2017 edition are available [here](https://philchodrow.github.io/cos_2017/).
 - **Instructor:** "Advanced Topics in Data Science."
 A three-hour integrative session on navigating the circle of data science using functional programming in `R`.
 [Slides](https://philchodrow.github.io/cos_2017/4_advanced_topics/slides.html), a [case study](https://philchodrow.github.io/cos_2017/4_advanced_topics/notes.html), and [source code](https://github.com/PhilChodrow/cos_2017/tree/master/4_advanced_topics) are all available.